ezsystems/ezplatform/README.md

 **Twig** is a modern, powerful and easy to extend template engine.

 > As Symfony2 allows usage of multiple template engines, it is also possible to do so in eZ Publish 5, but all the
-> content oriented functionnalities are only available with Twig.
+> content oriented functionality are only available with Twig.

 ## Requirements
 **eZ Publish 5** meets the same requirements as [Symfony2](http://symfony.com/doc/master/reference/requirements.html), plus the [regular eZ Publish 4 ones](http://doc.ez.no/eZ-Publish/Technical-manual/4.x/Installation/Normal-installation/Requirements-for-doing-a-normal-installation).

-Minimum PHP version is 5.3.3, but 5.4.x is highly recommended.
+Minimum PHP version is 5.3.3, but 5.4.x is recommended.

 ## Backwards compatibility
 eZ Publish 5 is **100% data compatible** with version 4 (the same database can be used).